CameronBrooks11/scad-utils/README.md

 Utility libraries for OpenSCAD.
 This collection provides reusable math, geometry, and transformation tools for parametric modeling.
 All modules are documented, consistently structured, and tested via dedicated `.scad` test files.
+A list of projects making use of these utilities can be viewed in the [projects](#projects-using-scad-utils) section below.

 ---